sunstriderko/MountainsHelper/README.md

 The project is finished, but I still work on some bug fixes.

-This application will not work properly on any PC due to SQL database being on my local PC!
+This application will not work properly on any PC due to SQL database working only on local PCs!

 Little showcase: